McGeorge Legal Clinics

 Students take major responsibility for real cases under careful faculty supervision, deal with the particular issues in the pending cases, and then use those real-life experiences to discuss in an academic setting the issues that lawyers face in their legal careers.

-We have established three innovative hybrid clinics, each with an important community partner where students do much of their work off-campus.
-We have one of only two Federal Defender Clinics in the country where our students handle bench and jury trials in federal court, a Criminal Appellate Advocacy Clinic where our students draft appellate briefs in criminal cases, and a Prisoner Civil Rights Mediation Clinic.
+We have established innovative hybrid clinics, each with an important community partner where students do much of their work off-campus.
+We have one of only two Federal Defender Clinics in the country where our students handle bench and jury trials in federal court.
+Students in the Prisoner Civil Rights Mediation Clinic mediate civil rights claims filed in Federal Court.
+It was awarded the Ninth Circuit ADR Award in recognition of its impact in resolving 1983 Civil Rights Act claims.

 Legislative and Public Policy Clinic students gain practical experience in researching, drafting and pursuing adoption of California state legislative and regulatory proposals.
 Students identify the need of a state law change, analyzing the deficiencies in current law and practice, drafting proposed statues or regulations, refining the proposals to reflect public affairs and political realities, crafting a strategy for effectuating change, and pursuing adoption of their final proposals in the California Legislature or an administrative agency.